 What Is Duck Diving in Surfing?

-A duck dive in surfing is a move in which the surfer pushes the board below the water and moves underneath the wave, with the board.
+A duck dive in surfing is a move in which the surfer pushes the surfboard below the water and moves underneath the broken wave, with the surfboard.

 Duck diving is less painful than taking a wave to the face, but it requires a considerable amount of practice in order to perfect this skill.